hsnaydd/moveTo/README.md

 #### callback

-This is the callback function to be run after the scroll complete.
+This is the callback function to be ran after the scroll completes.
 This will overwrite the callback option.

 ### addEaseFunction(name, fn)